moisestech/rap-nlp/README.md

 **Create Mode:**
 - Users can create a batch of phrases.
 - Users can link phrases from other batches.
-- Users can tag batch, phrases, and words.
+- Users can tag a batch, phrases, and words.

 **Play Mode:**
 - Users can shuffle batch orders.